"Hey, Marina! Got any plans for the holidays?"

 Marina gasped.
 "Headphones—?"

 "Yeah!
-So you don't have to keep using the crappy ones that came with your CD player."
+So you don't have to keep using the crappy ones that came with that CD player."
 Pearl watched for a few seconds as Marina inspected the box in awe.
 She turned her head away, looking towards the ground instead.
 "It's got wireless connection and noise cancelation, plus that sensor thing that can change their color to match your ink color."

 Pearl sighed, mostly to herself.
 "I know it's not much, like, you MADE me a thing and all I did was buy you something, but I hope they're at least alright?"